dhatim/dropwizard-jwt-cookie-authentication/README.md

 </dependency>
   ```

-### Edit you app's Dropwizard YAML config file (not required, default values are shown below)
+### Edit you app's Dropwizard YAML config file

+The default values are shown below.
+If they suit you, this step is optional.

 ```yml
 jwtCookieAuth: